Apostolic Nunciature to Nepal

 The Apostolic Nunciature to Nepal provides for the representation of the Holy See to the Government of Nepal.
 The nuncio resides in New Delhi, India.

 The Holy See and Nepal established diplomatic relations on 10 September 1983.
 Pope John Paul II created the Apostolic Nunciature to Nepal on that day.

+The title Apostolic Nuncio to Nepal is held by the prelate appointed Apostolic Nuncio to India; he resides in India.